zanthor/OG-RaidHelper/README.md

 - Names appear in the role column as they respond
 - You can manually drag/drop players between columns after polling

+**Known Issues**
+- Once you pop, you just can't stop.
+A poll began will run the distance, I haven't been able to sort out stopping it.
+- In previous versions the drag/drop would randomly stop working for some units.
+I suspect this had to do with other changes happening to the data behind the UI and this interface has been greatly simplified since this was a problem.
 ---

 ## Encounters System